captionpoint/captionpoint-plays/THE-ROOMMATE.md

 There you are!
 ---
 ## ROBYN:
 (Taking in the ouffit.)
 Whoa.
 Whoa mama.
 Look at you.
 ---
 ## SHARON:
 Right?
 Whaddayou think?
 ---
 ## ROBYN:
 Bold.
-Bold ehoice.
+Bold choice.
 ---
 ## SHARON:
 Right?!
 (Beat.)
-Bold good or hold bad?
+Bold good or bold bad?
-(She grabs ajoint off the table, lights it.)
+(She grabs a joint off the table, lights it.)
 ---
 ## ROBYN:
-Bold is...bold. lt e3dsts above the dietates of good and evil.
+Bold is.. .bold.
+It exists above the dictates of good and evil.
 (Beat.)
-That's for your book elub, you know we don't smoke that.
+That's for your book club, you know we don't smoke that.
 ---
 ## SHARON:
 It's just a little bit.
 Do you want me to put this out?
+C.
+CI 81
 ---
 ## ROBYN:
 No, just - next time -
 (Beat.)
-so.
+SO.
 ---
 ## SHARON:
 (Can't wait to be asked.)
 Yeeeees?